-Create and start using your ONID email account as soon as possible after acceptance.
-ONID is OSU's official mode of communication and will be used for all email communications during your program.
+Setup your ONID credentials as soon as possible after acceptance.
+Students will be granted an Exchange email address (i.e. firstname.lastname@oregonstate.edu) that is connected to their ONID credentials.
+ONID/Exchange is OSU's official mode of communication and will be used for all email communications during your program.